-Top Tips to Confidently Speak Up in Meetings.
+Top Exercises to Confidently Speak Up in Meetings.

 It can be intimidating to speak up in a team meeting.
 Those with great ideas often fear sharing them because they aren’t sure how to speak up when in a group.

 But the best way to stand out (and grab those leadership roles) is to communicate your ideas.

 Find out what topics will be covered and educate yourself on the area.
 Familiarize yourself with the subject matter and terminology.

 Anticipate what might come up in discussion.